 Lead generation is vital for business.
-Without new leads your company is never going to expand its client base.
+Without new leads, your company is never going to expand its client base.

 Online engagement and lead generation

 Social media has enabled many companies to build leads organically.
-By raising brand awareness on a regular basis through tweets, posts on Facebook, Instagram, and LinkedIn, the aim is to get people interested in you and see you as an expert in your field and, as they become more familiar with your brand, get to trust you more and more.
+By raising brand awareness regularly through tweets, and posts on Facebook, Instagram, and LinkedIn, the aim is to get people interested in you and see you as an expert in your field and, as they become more familiar with your brand, get to trust you more and more.
 Eventually, this should lead to further interaction, with the ultimate intention that they will become paying customers and brand advocates.Lead generation is vital for business.
 Without new leads your company is never going to expand its client base. #leadgen Click To Tweet

 Content marketing, particularly blogs, is an excellent way of building up enough organic interest in your brand to begin generating leads.
-Not only does posting regular blogs ensure the search engines are more likely to rank your brand higher in the results, they also help people gain trust in your company – so if you want to position yourself as an expert or thought leader, write considered blogs that show you know what you’re talking about.
+Not only does posting regular blogs ensure the search engines are more likely to rank your brand higher in the results, but they also help people gain trust in your company – so if you want to position yourself as an expert or thought leader, write considered blogs that show you know what you’re talking about.
 This can be done by commenting on industry news and events, giving free advice to potential clients, talking about some of the challenges you’ve faced (and overcome of course!), or writing case studies.

 If you need to create leads more quickly, online advertising, handled correctly, can be hugely effective.
 Whether it’s on Google, Facebook, Twitter or any other platform, choosing the right keywords and parameters can really pay off, often for a surprisingly reasonable outlay.
 Just make sure that your advert links to a landing page that makes it easy for customers to buy; directing them to the wrong landing page will result in a high bounce rate, fewer sales and poor ROI.